Status: Agreed 18 September 2017

 17. ANNUAL GENERAL MEETING (“AGM”)

-17.1.1 receive from the Treasurer a report, balance sheet and statement of accounts for the preceding financial year
+17.1.1 receive from the Treasurer a report, balance sheet and statement of accounts for the preceding financial year, (finishing March of each year).

-17.1.2 elect all those officers and members constituting the Executive Committee identified in rule 14 save for all Cross Country and Road Running Secretaries
+17.1.2 elect all those officers and members constituting the Executive Committee identified in rule 14 save for all Cross Country and Road Running sections.

 17.1.3 consider any amendments to the Club’s rule proposed which may be submitted to the meeting in the manner prescribed in rule 18